LambdaTest/codeceptjs-lambdatest-service/README.md

 ## Note
 This helper should be the first helper
-Use updateTestName = true to set the testname dynamically from testcases Use isApp = true for app automation testing
+Use updateTestName = true to set the testname dynamically from testcases